-Last December, I was thrown into a panic when I was deferred from my dream school in the early admission round.
-Luckily, a college deferral is not a rejection, though it sure felt that way at the time.
-Here are the steps I took after getting my deferral.
+Last December, I was thrown into a panic when my college application was deferred from my dream school in the early admission round.
+Luckily, deferred admission is not a rejection, though it sure felt that way at the time.
+After all, what are the chances of getting in after being deferred?
+Here are the steps I took after getting my college deferral.
 Good news: I eventually got in!

 Turning a College Deferral into an Offer of Admission